BlueOne/factorio-balance-exp/README.md

 * Test how adding mod to existing save works.
 * Removing recipes from techs still doesnt work - see oil processing

+The portable solar panel might still require a bit of an increase.
+The discharge defense might need a second tier.
+Combat robots and poison/slowdown capsules will still need to be watched.
+The tank shells have two tiers that are basically the same, which is awkward.

 Techs: Reshuffle oil recipes
 Look at military 3